 This is a continuation of the Girl’s Maple Dresser project.

-Here is what the dresser looks like with the drawer faces resting in place.
+And, here is what the dresser now looks like with the top installed.

-That’s it for the drawers, and the build of the dresser.
-Next, we can stain and varnish the dresser.
+That’s it for the main portion of the dresser.
+Next, we can start working on the drawers.